Kalyani-Burra/sql-data-warehouse-project/README.md

 Hi there!
 I'm **Kalyani B**

-Let's stay in touch!
-Feel free to connect with me on the following platforms:
+I am Kalyani, a Data Analyst with professional experience working with data to uncover meaningful insights.
+Throughout my career, I have focused on exploring complex datasets, ensuring data quality through thorough cleaning and preparation, and transforming raw information into actionable insights.
+I regularly work with tools such as SQL, Excel, Power BI, and Tableau to analyze data and build clear, impactful visualizations.

+My goal is to continue growing as a data professional, working with organizations that value data-driven thinking and using analytics to solve real business problems.

-Building a data warehouse with SQL Server, including ETL processes, data modeling and analytics.
+Built a data warehouse with SQL Server, including ETL processes, data modeling and analytics.